burlachenkok/exploring-python3/python3-note.md

 >  ```python
 >  netstat -nap | grep -E "tcp(.)*LISTEN"
 >  ```
 > Please be aware that if the server is running on some machine it can be a case that the computer administrator blocks the ports for connecting to it from outside.
-In Linux-based OS, by default, in most cases, people use iptables to configure acceptance of incoming connections.
+In Linux-based OS, by default, in most cases, people use [iptables](https://linux.die.net/man/8/iptables) to configure acceptance of incoming connections.

 > The first thing you can try to execute from the root is the following command to allow all incoming connections from all interfaces:
 > ```python
 > iptables -I INPUT -j ACCEPT
 > ```
-> It's bad for production, but fine for development.
+> It's bad for production, but fine for development or prototyping.

 Python notebook files extension is `*.ipynb`.
-The notebook contains code snippets and markdown text organized by cells.
-Therefore cells roughly speaking can be of two types: Code and Markdown.
+The notebook contains code snippets and Markdown text organized by cells.
+Therefore cells can be one of two types:
+* Code
+* Markdown.

 ## Python Notebooks: Working in a web-based interface